The-Monkeys-and-MAUD/laravel-cachebuster/README.md

 Configuration
 -------------

-To configure the package, you can use the following command to copy the configuration files to `app/config/packages/themonkeys/cachebuster`.
+To configure the package, you can use the following command to copy the configuration file to `app/config/packages/themonkeys/cachebuster`.

 ```sh